 Hunters out there: Do you grill or barbecue your game birds?
 If so, care to share any tips and tricks?

 Beer can chicken is one of the best ways I know to roast a chicken, especially in summertime, when you can do this recipe on the grill.
-I made beer can chicken for my friend Elise recently, and I immediately thought it might work for pheasant, too.
-It does.
-But you need to do a few modifications.
-First off, while you can jam a regular beer can into a pheasant, the birds are generally too small.
+But, while you can jam a regular beer can into a pheasant, the birds are generally too small.
 But a Red Bull can will fit.
 Fill it halfway with beer.

-- Enough beer to fill half the can (use any beer you want)
+- Enough beer to fill half the cans (use any beer you want)

-- 2 tablespoons olive oil to coat bird
+- 1/4 cup olive oil to coat birds

 - Salt and black pepper

-- Take the pheasant out and let it rest at room temperature for about 30 minutes.
+Take the pheasants out and let it rest at room temperature for about 30 minutes.
 Bring the beer out, too, as you don’t want cold beer in the can.

 - Prepare your grill for indirect heat.
 If you are using charcoal, put the coals on one side of the grill, leaving another side free of coals.
 If you are using a gas grill, fire up only half of the burners.

-- Rub the pheasant all over with olive oil.
+Rub the pheasants all over with olive oil.
 Mix the salt, pepper, and thyme in a bowl and sprinkle it over the pheasant.

-- Fill the Red Bull can halfway with beer; it doesn’t matter what kind.
+Fill the Red Bull can halfway with beer; it doesn’t matter what kind.
 Drink the rest of the beer.
-Put the can inside the pheasant’s cavity and place the pheasant on the cool side of the grill.
+Put the can inside the pheasants' cavity and place the pheasants on the cool side of the grill.
 The legs and the can will act like a tripod to keep the pheasant upright.

-- Carefully move the pheasant to a pan.
-Let the pheasant rest for 10 minutes.
+Carefully move the pheasants to a pan.
+Let them rest for 10 minutes.
 Carefully lift it off the can and carve up into serving pieces.